larrygaming019/interactive-clock/README.md

 ### 🕒 Hands-On Timekeeping
 * **Interactive Dragging:** Grab any hand—hours, minutes, seconds, or sub-dials—and spin it around to inspect specific times.
-* **Realistic Physics:** Built-in spring and magnetic physics pull the hands back smoothly when you let go.
 * **Sub-Dials & Indicators:** Keeps track of milliseconds, the day of the week, and the month of the year.
 * **Digital & Counter Displays:** Prefer numbers?
 Toggle between a clean digital readout (12h/24h) or a rolling mechanical counter.